-- Vehicle Load Optimisation - The Vehicle Load Optimisation facility incorporating the well-known Autoloader software complements and extends the vehicle loading capabilities of LUSAS Bridge and helps to simplify the evaluation of worst load position for various load configurations.
+- Vehicle Load Optimisation - The Vehicle Load Optimisation facility implements and extends the vehicle loading capabilities of LUSAS Bridge and helps to simplify the evaluation of worst load position for various load configurations.
 Vehicle load optimisation is used to identify critical vehicle loading patterns on bridges and apply these loading patterns to analysis models.
-It reduces the amount of time spent generating models and leads to more efficient and economic design, assessment or load rating of bridge structures. - Steel and Composite Deck Designer - carries out comprehensive calculations for multiple sections on steel or steel/composite bridge decks to the Eurocodes - Rail Track Analysis - The Rail Track Analysis option permits track/bridge interaction analysis to the International Union of Railways Code UIC 774-3.
+It reduces the amount of time spent generating models and leads to more efficient and economic design, assessment or load rating of bridge structures. - Steel Frame Design - Design code checking of steel members for a specified steel design code.
+Design check results are visualised as Utilisation ratios on a contour or values layer for a selected design code, and active load combination or design envelope.
+Results components for individual design checks can be chosen for viewing, and maximum utilisation factors can also be obtained. - Steel and Composite Deck Designer - This carries out comprehensive calculations for multiple sections on steel or steel/composite bridge decks to the Eurocodes - Rail Track Analysis - The Rail Track Analysis option permits track/bridge interaction analysis to the International Union of Railways Code UIC 774-3.
 It allows you to automatically build models from data defined in MS Excel spreadsheets, run an analysis, and quickly produce results in spreadsheet or results file formats.